MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-configure.md

 ### Connect Azure Monitor resources

+1. From the menu for your AMPLS, select **Azure Monitor Resources** and then **Add**.
-Connect Azure Monitor resources like Log Analytics workspaces, Application Insights components, and [data collection endpoints](../essentials/data-collection-endpoint-overview.md)) to your Azure Monitor Private Link Scope (AMPLS).
+1. Select the component and select **Apply** to add it to your scope.
+Only Azure Monitor resources including Log Analytics workspaces, Application Insights components, and data collection endpoints (DCEs) are available.

-1. In your AMPLS, select **Azure Monitor Resources** in the menu on the left.
-Select **Add**.
-1. Add the workspace or component.
-Selecting **Add** opens a dialog where you can select Azure Monitor resources.
-You can browse through your subscriptions and resource groups.
-You can also enter their names to filter down to them.
-Select the workspace or component and select **Apply** to add them to your scope.

     :::image type="content" source="./media/private-link-security/ampls-select-2.png" lightbox="./media/private-link-security/ampls-select-2.png" alt-text="Screenshot that shows selecting a scope.":::